MuHafidzh/project-kp-brin/README.md

 This is my project for KP in BRIN using ROS Noetic.
+Asisstive robot for navigation of visually impaired person

 modify dynamixel workbench so i can use xc330-m288